espanato/whittle_estimation_for_hawkes_processes/README.md

 ## Citation

-This code is part of our work The Whittle estimation for Hawkes processes.
+This code is part of our work: The Whittle estimation for Hawkes processes.